Rodgers rallies Packers past 49ers 30-28

 The Niners returned home following back-to-back road wins back East but struggled to slow down Rodgers.

-Rodgers connected on a 1-yard TD pass to Davante Adams and a 12-yarder in the fourth quarter to Marquez Valdes-Scantling as he exploited a banged-up 49ers secondary that lost two more players to injuries.
+“There were some great individual efforts of guys just making unbelievable plays that got us in and gave us a chance to win that game,” coach Kyle Shanahan said.
+“But some mistakes that we made throughout the game, you don’t win a lot of football doing that.
+That’s what we’ve got to clean up.”

-Starting cornerback Jason Verrett went down with a season-ending knee injury in the opener and K’Waun Williams (calf) and Josh Norman (chest) left this game in the first half with injuries.
+Rodgers connected on a 1-yard TD pass to Adams and a 12-yarder in the fourth quarter to Marquez Valdes-Scantling to help stake the Packers to the lead.

-The Packers were dealing with their own injury problems on the offensive line with their top linemen missing with Elgton Jenkins out with an ankle injury and David Bakhtiari on the physically unable to perform list with a knee injury.
+They made it 27-21 when Garoppolo inexplicably threw the ball to the ground behind him while trying to avoid a sack by Kenny Clark that set up a field goal by Crosby.

 FAST START